How To Make A Monkey Fist Knot Useful For Survival

 And Paracord itself has a ton of survival uses.

-So if you’re ever in a tight spot and need some paracord, you can disassemble and use it instead.
+So if you’re ever in a tight spot and need some paracord, you can disassemble it.

 Prepper Checklist eBook Cover - with gas mask on a SHTF scenery background